Sunday 22 June 1941

 The Luftwaffe is intensely active right from the start on all fronts, though much less so in the far North.
 It sends 500 bombers, 270 dive-bombers (Junkers Ju-87 Stukas) and 480 fighters (Bf-109s) against 66 Soviet airfields.
 Almost all Luftwaffe claims consist of Soviet planes destroyed on the ground, some 1800 aircraft on the ground and 322 in the air.
 German bombers raid Kyiv, Kovno (Kaunas), Sevastopol, Murmansk, Odesa, and Zhytomyr.
 Total Luftwaffe losses for the day number 35 aircraft - equivalent to a typical bad day during the Battle of Britain.

 Most Luftwaffe pilots do not see any Soviet aircraft in the skies all day long.
-However, the Luftwaffe losses from the ground fire are not inconsequential considering that now the Luftwaffe faces not only the Red Air Force but also the RAF in the west.
+However, the Luftwaffe losses from the ground fire are not inconsequential considering that now the Luftwaffe faces not only the RAF in the west but also the Red Air Force in the east.

 The Luftwaffe sends Junkers Ju 88s of KG 3 and KG54, and Heinkel He 111s of KG 26, KG 28, KG 53 and Kgr 100 to bomb Moscow.
 The 127 bombers unload 104 tons of high explosives and 46,000 incendiary bombs on the Soviet capital.

-Luftwaffe ace Werner Mölders, who, unlike fellow top scorer Adolf Galland has been moved east, shoots down three Soviet bombers and one fighter.
+Luftwaffe ace Werner Mölders, who, unlike fellow top scorer Adolf Galland has been moved east to support the invasion, shoots down three Soviet bombers and one fighter.

 The Red Air Force is completely overwhelmed all across the front.
 Soviet bombers do manage to bomb Constanta, Romania, the first of 38 raids against this port during the month.